-His visual language revolves around references to nature and poetry, literature and philosophy, the passage of time and memory.
-And his works sometimes resonate with places, objects or historical figures (Bas Jan Ader, Hannah Arendt, Roland Barthes, Léon Blum, Eugène Delacroix, Émilie Dickinson, Françoise Héritier, Friedrich Hölderlin, Novalis, Fernando Pessoa, etc.).
+His work explores themes of time, memory and disappearance, with a poetic and existential dimension.
+Laurent Pernot is particularly interested in questions of impermanence, the fragility of existence, and the relationship between man and nature.
+His visual language often revolves around references to literature, poetry and philosophy, sometimes resonating with places, objects or historical figures (Hannah Arendt, Roland Barthes, Léon Blum, Eugène Delacroix, Émilie Dickinson, Françoise Héritier, Friedrich Hölderlin, Novalis, Fernando Pessoa, etc.).

 No man is master of the wind, each one holds his sail as best he can.
 Laurent Pernot